Saint-Valery-en-Caux station

 Saint-Valery-en-Caux is a former railway station in Saint-Valery-en-Caux, Upper Normandy, France.
 The station was located on the former Motteville to Saint-Valéry-en-Caux railway.
 Trains ceased using the station in 1996, but as is often the case in France, the ticket office remained open for parcels and tickets for the rail replacement buses.
 The station was served by train services between Rouen and Saint-Valery-en-Caux.

+History

+The terminus station of Saint-Valery-en-Caux was opened on 11 June 1880, by the Chemins de fer de l'Ouest, when it began operating its line from Motteville to Saint-Valery-en-Caux.